electron/forge/CONTRIBUTING.md

 * One of the philosophies of the project is to keep the code base as small as possible.
 If you are adding a new feature, think about whether it is appropriate to go into a separate Node module, and then be integrated into this project.
-* If you are contributing a nontrivial change, please add an entry to `NEWS.md`.
-The format is similar to the one described at [Keep a Changelog](http://keepachangelog.com/).
 * Please **do not** bump the version number in your pull requests, the maintainers will do that.
   Feel free to indicate whether the changes require a major, minor, or patch version bump, as prescribed by the [semantic versioning specification](http://semver.org/).